 Sweetness: 600 times sweeter than sugar.

 Taste: Clean, and maintained at high temperatures, making sucralose good for cooking.

 Uses: Soft drinks, baked goods, chewing gum, tabletop sweeteners.

 Most of the sucralose you ingest is excreted in the feces, or by the urine.
-What little that is not excreted is changed into into a highly water-soluble glucuronide conjugate which is not toxic.
-All dietary sucralose leaves passes out of the body by about 13 hours.
+What little that is not excreted is changed into a highly water-soluble glucuronide conjugate which is not toxic.
+All dietary sucralose passes out of the body by about 13 hours.
 There is no evidence to show that it accumulates.
 Of the small amount of sucralose that gets absorbed, according to research on volunteers, passes through the body, and is eventually excreted by the kidneys unaltered.

 Notes: ADI is set to 5mg/kg BW.